 Simran: Sanskrit, means remembering or contemplating on the highest plane.

 Yana: Sanskrit, meaning spiritual journey or path.

 Basil: Saint Basil's Cathedral, located at the end of Moscow's Red Square, represents the Kingdom of Heaven.

-Lourdes: France, a small market town which became famous for eighteen visitations by the Mother Mary to a fourteen year old girl.
+Lourdes: France, a small market town which became famous for eighteen visitations by the Mother Mary to a fourteen-year-old girl.
 Pilgrimages are made here in the hopes of healing through the spring waters of the grotto located in Lourdes, France.

-Mecca: Holiest site in Islam, all muslims are required to pray in the direction of Mecca.
+Mecca: Holiest site in Islam, all Muslims are required to pray in the direction of Mecca.
 Non-muslims are not permitted to enter the city.

 Sinai: Holy Mount Sinai is believed to be the mountain Moses descended from with the Ten Commandments.

-Tibet: Nicknamed "The Roof of The World," Tibet is located in the Himalayas, and was home the to exiled Dalai Lama.
+Tibet: Nicknamed "The Roof of The World," Tibet is located in the Himalayas, and was home to the exiled Dalai Lama.